Achintha444/api_authenticator_sdk/API.md

   - `AuthenticationState.Unauthenticated`: The user is not authenticated to access the application.
   - `AuthenticationState.Error`: An error occurred during the authentication process.

-### suspend fun authenticateWithAnyAuthenticator(context: Context, authenticatorId: String, authenticatorTypeString: String, authParams: LinkedHashMap<String, String>)
+### suspend fun authenticate(context: Context, authenticatorId: String, authenticatorTypeString: String, authParams: LinkedHashMap<String, String>)

 - **Description**: Authenticate the user with any selected authenticator.
 - **Parameters**: